RetroReversing/retroReversing/pages/wii/BroadOnArchive.md

 ### HW folder - iQue Player Hardware
 This folder contains the Verilog source code and a bunch of software source code that is used to help verify that the hardware is working correctly.

+### Java folder
+This folder is pretty boring in that it just contains a standard distribution of Apache Ant version 1.4.1.
+Apache Ant is basically a task runner written in Java, but it is unclear what they were using it for in the iQue project.

+Nothing is customised so we will not cover the contents here.

 ### LIB folder - BCP PLI library code
 The Library folder contains the source code for two very similar libraries:
 * RCP PLI (Reality Co-Processor PLI) - version 1.1